 Amid a rise in regulatory pressure for cybersecurity leaders in Europe, with DORA and NIS2 as the most recent examples, cyber risk analytics are emerging as an instrumental tool in ensuring compliance.
 And there’s evidence that proves it.

 Recently, the European Union Agency for Cybersecurity (ENISA) conducted a comprehensive survey across Europe, encompassing 1,081 organizations spanning all 27 Member States.
 The survey delved into the prevailing practices for mitigating ICT/OT supply chain cybersecurity risks.
 What emerged from this study was a resounding acknowledgement of the value of security risk ratings.
-An astounding 43% of the surveyed organizations turn to security rating services as a robust line of defense against supply chain cyber threats.
+An astounding 43% of the surveyed organizations turn to security rating services as a robust mechanism for assessing and managing hidden risks across the supply chain.

 Security ratings offer visibility, benchmarking, continuous monitoring, and data-driven decision-making to effectively mitigate risks.
-They serve as a vital tool for organizations seeking to ensure compliance with the latest cybersecurity regulations while bolstering their cybersecurity resilience.
+They serve as an important tool for organizations seeking to ensure compliance with the latest cybersecurity regulations while bolstering their cybersecurity resilience.

 More Than Metrics: Visibility Meets Compliance